glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 If the first request to a page is made, the required HTML is generated by the server and the request is answered with this HTML.
 At the same time a cache entry is created.
 Any future requests to the same resource can be answered by the cache.
-This way, it is possible to reduce the computing time required to answer a request because the task of creating the HTML is not performed for every request.
+This way, it is possible to reduce the computing time required to answer a request, because the task of creating the HTML is not performed for every request.
 Instead it is only performed once for each sub page.
 If we are in an environment where the costs are calculated based on the computing time, this would reduce both the TTFB and the costs.

 To assure that the contents are always up to date, the cache needs to be [invalidated](https://foshttpcache.readthedocs.io/en/latest/invalidation-introduction.html) when the contents change.
-This may seem obvious and straightforward but still deserves to be mentioned as it is considered one of the hardest things in computer science.<sup>[[13]](#ref-17)</sup>
+This may seem obvious and straightforward, but still deserves to be mentioned as it is considered one of the hardest things to do in computer science.<sup>[[13]](#ref-17)</sup>

 <hr/>